splunk/splunk-operator/docs/Images.md

-# Air Gap Documentation

-## Required Docker Images
+# Required Docker Images

 The Splunk operator requires three docker images to be present or available to your Kubernetes cluster:

 * `splunk/splunk-operator`: The Splunk Operator image (built by this repository)
-* `splunk/splunk:8.0`: The Splunk Enterprise image (8.0 or later)
+* `splunk/splunk:8.0`: The [Splunk Enterprise image](https://github.com/splunk/docker-splunk) (8.0 or later)
-* `splunk/spark`: The default Spark image (used when DFS is enabled)
+* `splunk/spark`: The [Splunk Spark image](https://github.com/splunk/docker-spark) (used when DFS is enabled)

 All of these images are publicly available on [Docker Hub](https://hub.docker.com/).
 If your cluster does not have access to pull from Docker Hub, you will need to manually download and push these images to an accessible registry.
-You will also need to specify the location of these images using either an environment variable passed to the operator or by adding additional parameters to your `SplunkEnterprise` deployment.
+You will also need to specify the location of these images by using either an environment variable passed to the operator or adding additional parameters to your `SplunkEnterprise` deployment.

 Use the `SPLUNK_IMAGE` environment variable or the `splunkImage` parameter to change the location of the Splunk Enterprise image.